 LTA is a key component of the cell wall in Gram-positive bacteria, and it has been the focus of numerous recent studies.
-While considerable research has been conducted on the LTA of pathogenic Gram-positive bacteria, studies on the LTA of lactic acid bacteria (LAB) remain limited.
+While considerable research has been conducted on the LTA of pathogenic Gram-positive bacteria, studies on the LTA of LAB remain limited.